sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### UNIT TEST aka MODULE TEST also COMPONENT TESTS:

-At the software level, the **unit test** is understood as a test to a basic function, algorithm, class or component.
-Usually the smallest unit on the system architecture.
+At the software level, the **unit test** is understood as a test to all the  basic functions, algorithms, classes or componentes, which checks all the possible test cases positive and negative.
+Usually the lowest level unit on the system architecture.
 Its fundamental function and behavior is evaluated, not only its corretness but it can also cover not functional aspects, as performance, robustness, usability, ...
 Unlikely the following test, this test usually is done by a developer, and it's record tends to be quite informal.
 At the hardware level, it is understand as a test to determine or clarify hardware components performance.

 ### INTEGRATION TESTS:
-The **integration test**, are understand as a test that looks for assesment of the performance and correct behavior between diferent modules, functions, classes, or componets in a system.
-It usually check the interfaces between components, and the data workflow between them.
+The **integration test**, are understand as a test that looks for assesment of the performance and correct behavior between different modules, libraries or other componets in a system.
+It usually check the interfaces and the data workflows between them.

  Usually the following are tested at the software level
  - Interface between componets
- - Possible configurations and behavior on those configuration
+ - Possible configurations and behavior on those configurations
  - The data workflows

  Once the integration level for software is done, the system integration test with the hardware platform takes place: